 The Fujifilm Instax Wide 300 is a bulky beast.
-It has a 114-mm, f/14 lens and uses only Instax Wide film for a picture that's more than twice the size of the Mini's — ideal for capturing landscapes or groups of people.
+It has a 114-mm, f/14 lens and uses only Instax Wide film for a picture that's ideal for capturing landscapes or groups of people.
 While the camera has a digital readout, it has fewer controls than the Mini 90.

-It includes a snap-on close-up lens, as does the Mini 9, which is just as easy to lose.
+It includes a snap-on close-up lens which is easy to lose.
 The camera's auto flash optimizes the lighting according to distance, and you can choose the fill-in flash with a flash-on LCD button.

 The best thing about the Instax Wide 300 is the size of its pictures: They are big.
 And despite the camera's weight, its handgrip makes it comfortable to hold.
 Daylight images were bright with accurate color, though the focus was a bit soft.
-The default focus distance is almost 9 feet, much farther than those for the Mini 9 or the Mini 90.
+The default focus distance is almost 9 feet.
 Unlike some Instax cameras, the Wide 300 lets you twist the lens one way to focus from 3 to 9 feet and the other way to capture images from 9 feet and up.

 The Wide 300's powerful flash is a real help when shooting photos at night, especially when the subject is close, and a handy tripod socket lets you anchor the camera for a steadier shot.
 A combination of the infinity setting, the auto flash and a light source produced bright images at night within the shooting range.
 However, the Wide 300's flash fires automatically in some situations, which can overexpose some photos.